Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 Sometimes it is wild.

 The current federal riding of [Kingston and the Islands has 134,415 people](https://electionsanddemocracy.ca/print/pdf/node/35046).
 [Labrador has 26,655](https://electionsanddemocracy.ca/print/pdf/node/10004).
 Prince Edward Island's four federal ridings range from [Egmont at 37,751 people](https://electionsanddemocracy.ca/print/pdf/node/11003) to [Cardigan at 39,236](https://electionsanddemocracy.ca/print/pdf/node/11001).
-That is not an accident in a spreadsheet.
-It is the result of a [House of Commons seat allocation formula](https://www.elections.ca/content.aspx?dir=cir%2Fred%2Fallo&document=index&lang=e&section=res) balancing population, provincehood, geography, history, and constitutional promises.
+A [House of Commons seat allocation formula](https://www.elections.ca/content.aspx?dir=cir%2Fred%2Fallo&document=index&lang=e&section=res) balances population, provincehood, geography, history, and constitutional promises.

 The same problem shows up locally too.
 In [Politics Is Not Strongly Typed](/posts/en/politics_not_strongly_typed), I use Argyle's 2003 provincial election as a smaller example: party labels, family names, church networks, local institutions, and later federal power all refuse to fit cleanly into one national red-team/blue-team model.